renatogalera/ai-commit/README.md

 ## License

 This project is released under the [MIT License](LICENSE.md).
-Please see the LICENSE file for details.
+Please see the LICENSE file for details